whalekeykeeper/HTTPServerAndLogFileParsing/README.md

 There are tests for both my-web-server.php and traffic_analyser.py.
 The commands to run them in terminal will be updated in the future.
 For now, you can run the tests by clicking on the run button in the test file.
+(Hint: the MyWebServerTest.php requires the server to be running.)

 ### To be developed in the future:
 1. More robust way to handle the request and response.